nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to mark the appointment as done.
-2. Medimate marks the appointment as done and resets to no-appointment status.
+2. MediMate marks the appointment as done and resets to no-appointment status.

    Use case ends.